OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 3. Notice that you are not prompted to authenticate again as you have an existing session.

 You should see the ID Token value and its claims.
 Much of this content is the same as you saw on the Polling App.
 However, notice that the `jti` (JWT ID) and the `aud` (audience) are different.
 You should now see that the `aud` is this Client ID of the Rewards app.

+## ✅ Checkpoint

+At this point, you have seen how web SSO works between two applications accessible to members of the Customer group.

 # Lab 4.1: Get an API token and set up the Postman Environment